Jeep Wrangler Certified Pre-Owned Warranty

 jeep wrangler parked near a house located in a forest

-We determined that CPO might be worth paying for if the dealer only charges around $500 to $1,000 extra over the pre-owned price.
+All certified pre-owned Jeeps come with a 3-month/3,000-mile maximum care warranty and a 7-year/100,000-mile powertrain warranty.
+In our analysis, we determined that a CPO Jeep might be worth paying for if the dealer only charges around $500 to $1,000 extra over the pre-owned price.

 Key insights

-The CPO warranty on a Wrangler is three months/3,000 miles of additional bumper-to-bumper coverage (measured from the date of purchase or the date your factory warranty expires) and seven years/100,000 miles of powertrain coverage (measured from new).
+The CPO warranty on a Wrangler is 3 months/3,000 miles of additional bumper-to-bumper coverage (measured from the date of purchase or the date your factory warranty expires) and 7 years/100,000 miles of powertrain coverage (measured from new).

 Jump to insight